hoh/Chlorine/README.md

 ## Next steps / Todo

 * Refactor user-specific configuration into [Pillars](https://docs.saltstack.com/en/latest/topics/pillar/index.html)
-* Add XMPP service for IM with Prosody
 * Auditing the security of the configuration of the different services

 ## Contribute